 Friday, March 27th 2020, 0816LT

 In recent days, more and more news portals start to debate whether or not the government should be allowed to track mobile phones in order to trace back 0-Patients.
 From an epidemic point of view this is understandable.
 Some ideas even say that this should be carried out globally (and some even want to execute this through privately held companies).
-From a security & privacy point of view there are several pitfalls.
+From a security and privacy point of view there are several pitfalls.

 Technology and methods that have been introduced won’t go away after this crisis has been resolved.
 This will continue to have an impact on our privacy.